amalendu315/merged-tally-helper/README.md

 # 🧾 Tally Helper

-**Merged Tally Helper** is a web application built with **Next.js 14 (App Router)** designed to assist in merging and analyzing Tally-based financial data.
+**Tally Helper** is a web application built with **Next.js 14 (App Router)** designed to assist in merging and analyzing Tally-based financial data.
 It includes authentication, SQL integration, UI components, and enhanced productivity tools for data entry and analysis.

 ---